primitiveshaun/primitivestuff/README.md

 **NB.
 This is a test / concept site deployment.
-I am intentially experimenting / trying to break it!
+I am experimenting / trying to break it!
 Avaialble on AS-IS basis.**

-See [Frontity Primitive Theme changelog](packages/primitiveone/CHANGELOG.md) for release notes.
+See [Frontity Primitive Theme changelog](packages/primitive-theme/CHANGELOG.md) for release notes.

-See [Frontity Primitive Component changelog](packages/primitiverocks/CHANGELOG.md) for release notes.
+See [Frontity Primitive Components changelog](packages/primitiverocks/CHANGELOG.md) for release notes.

 ## [Crafted by Primitive Digital](https://primitivedigital.uk)